 Kirsty is the founder of Sweat.
 Seeing a need to deliver yoga to people who didn’t want the incense and gongs often associated with it, she hung up her corporate suit and went off to teacher training with Absolute Yoga in Asia in 2013.
 Kirsty loves the amazing combination of cardio, strength and flexibility a yoga class can deliver and brings her no nonsense approach to life to her teaching.

 A true fitness fan, but sadly suffering years of injuries, Kelly was able to find balance in her training regime with our classes, without compromising on the workout she loved.
-Kelly joined Sweat’s yoga teacher training programme in 2018, realising a dream she had had for some time to take her yoga to the next level.
+Kelly joined Sweat’s yoga teacher training programme, realising a dream she had had for some time to take her yoga to the next level.
 Kelly now combines her yoga teaching with her full-time role in HR.

 Jade began yoga classes in her early twenties hoping to find something to help manage her back pain which resulted from a childhood injury.
 She went to a class as a last ditch hope and quickly became hooked, relinquishing her prior status as a self-confessed couch potato.
 A few years later she went from being in Sweat’s first ever yoga class to joining our yoga teacher training programme.
-She graduated in 2018 and now teaches for Sweat as well as hosting her own classes in Oxfordshire.
+She now teaches for Sweat as well as hosting her own classes in Oxfordshire.

 Lisa started practicing with Sweat not long after the studio opened in 2014.
 A hairdresser by trade, she spent a lot of time in her car and found the combination of yoga and Pilates just what she needed to address her ongoing back issues.
 Lisa was so amazed by the positive impact on her quality of life that she decided to quit the day job and train in various forms of yoga and the Joseph Pilates Method to teach full-time.

 Anna loves being active!
 She grew up playing team sports, running, hiking and horse riding.
 Sporting injuries and back pain caused her to give yoga a go in 2011 and she was amazed by the all-round impact it had on her not just physically but mentally too.
-Anna completed her yoga teacher training qualification with Sweat in 2018.
+Anna completed her yoga teacher training qualification with Sweat Studios.